-Today marks the first day of fall, so it’s time to pile those summer UFOs in the corner and instead work on more cold-weather appropriate knitting projects.
+Today marks the first day of fall, so it’s time to pile those summer UFOs in the corner and instead work on more cold-weather appropriate knitting projects like these 5 knitted fall shawls.
 But before you break out the mittens and glove patterns, start with a shawl or wrap.
 It’s the perfect transition from fall to winter, and if you know how to wrap it, you can use it as an accessory throughout the colder season ahead.

-These wraps from Bluprint’s gorgeous collection of patterns will inspire you to knit one of your own — and give you plenty of ideas for exactly how to wrap that shawl!
+These wraps from Craftsy’s gorgeous collection of patterns will inspire you to knit one of your own — and give you plenty of ideas for exactly how to wrap that shawl!

 Ohhh, lace lovers.
 Get ready to flip out.
 This pattern comes in four sizes ranging from large to shawlette, so that you can choose exactly how you’d like the shawl to wrap around you.
 And how’s this for inspiration?
 Designer Design by Dee modeled the design after the interlocking mosaic marble floor tiles that one might find in the lobby of an elegant hotel circa 1925.
 “I could just see Gloria Swanson, the silent movie queen, making a grand entrance, sashaying across this tile floor while dramatically flinging a beautiful shawl across her shoulder,” she says.

 This shawl by uses garter stitch in most of the design, so it’s perfect for a beginner who’s ready to step it up just a bit.
 Skip the stripes if you want to make it an even quicker knit.
 It can be flung over your shoulders like a traditional shawl, or just wrapped around your neck a little more snugly like a scarf.